-To clean the hearing aids, use a soft, dry cloth.
-The hearing aids must never be washed or immersed in water or other liquids.
+To clean the hearing aid, use a soft, dry cloth.
+The hearing aid must never be washed or immersed in water or other liquids.

-Replace standard earpiece
+Replace standard earpieces

-The standard earpiece (dome or Grip Tip) should not be cleaned.
+It is important that you do not clean the standard earpiece (dome and Grip Tip).
 If the earpiece is filled with earwax, replace it with a new one.
-Grip Tips should be replaced at least once a month.
+Grip Tip needs to be replaced at least once a month.